-There should not be expected the difference in accuracy between MRI and arthroscopy as diagnostic methods for ACL, MM and LM injuries.
-The correlation between the two methods is higher for the LM than for the medial meniscus and the ACL.
+Differences in accuracy between MRI and arthroscopy as diagnostic methods for ACL, MM and LM injuries should not be expected.
+The correlation between the two methods is higher for the LM than for the MM and the ACL.

 Conflict of interest: None declared.